Key Takeaways:

 Known as City Tech, this college has a B.S. in Human Services designed to prepare you for work in the social welfare sector.

 Applicants pay a $65 fee ($75 for transfer students) along with your admission application.
 Academic transcripts, letters of recommendation, and an essay are also part of the admission process.
-CUNY has suspended the ACT/SAT requirement due to the Covid pandemic.
 Additional materials may be requested by the Admissions Office.

 Find out more about this human services degree!